degreepath/catalog-differ/2017-2018/music.req.md

 MUSIC 214  |  Post-Tonal Musicianship  |  1
 MUSIC 237  |  World Music  |  1
 MUSIC 251  |  Conducting (0.50)  |  0.5
-Select 2 courses from Level III music electives, including at least one upper- level musicology elective (MUSIC 34x)  |  2
+Select 2 courses from Level III music electives, including at least one upper-level musicology elective (MUSIC 34x)  |  2
 Select 2 additional courses from Level II or Level III music electives (can include secondary performance studies)  |  2
 Performance Studies  |  6
 Once accepted into the B.M.
 Performance program, students must register for a minimum of 6 semesters of 1.0 credit lessons (4 at Level I, subsequent at Level II)  |
 Required Performances  2  |
 2 solo performances on a St. Olaf Student Recital (may include Entrance and Continuance)  |
 Entrance examination  |
 Continuance examination  |
 Junior half recital  |